-- 1) notes the projected outturn for the year 2017/2018 as summarised in this report. - 2) requests that each member of Corporate Management Team in consultation with the Head of Finance, Revenues and Benefits, use their virement delegations to make a one off payment to staff of £250.00 (pro-rata for part time staff) as outlined in Section 8 of this report. - Request that Full Council agree to allocate £8.0m of 1-4-1 receipts and approximately £7.5m of General Fund receipts for affordable housing on the Town Hall site development as outlined in paragraph 9.24 of this report.
+- 1) notes the projected outturn for the year 2017/2018 as summarised in this report. - 2) requests that each member of Corporate Management Team in consultation with the Head of Finance, Revenues and Benefits, use their virement delegations to make a one off payment to staff of £250.00 (pro-rata for part time staff) as outlined in Section 8 of this report.

+approve the allocation of £8.0m of 1-4-1 receipts and approximately £7.5m of General Fund receipts for affordable housing on the Town Hall site development as outlined in paragraph 9.24 of this report